List of Lucifer characters: Gabriel

-Portrayed by Kimia Behpoornia; one of Lucifer and Amenadiel's many younger sisters, the angel of messages, known for her compulsive gossiping, Gabriel's literally means "My Strength is God".
+Portrayed by Kimia Behpoornia, Gabriel is one of Lucifer and Amenadiel's many younger sisters, the angel of messages, known for her compulsive gossiping.
+Gabriel's name literally means "My Strength is God".

 Jophiel

 Portrayed by Miles Burris.
-Seen in Season 5. one of Lucifer and Amenadiel's many younger brothers, Jophiel's angelic name literally means "God is my Rock".
+Seen in Season 5, Jophiel is one of Lucifer and Amenadiel's many younger brothers.
+Jophiel's angelic name literally means "God is my Rock".

 Saraqael

-Portrayed by Ginifer King.
-Saraqael's angelic name literally means "God is Princely".
-One of Lucifer and Amenadiel's many younger sisters, and known for an interest in the Culinary arts.
+Portrayed by Ginifer King, Saraqael's angelic name literally means "God is Princely".
+One of Lucifer and Amenadiel's many younger sisters, she is known for an interest in the culinary arts.

 Mortals

 Penelope Decker

-Portrayed by Rebecca De Mornay, she's Chloe's widowed mother and an actress.
+Portrayed by Rebecca De Mornay, she is Chloe's widowed mother and an actress.

 Candy Fletcher (Morningstar)

 Portrayed by Lindsey Gort.
 While Lucifer was away in Las Vegas, he met Candy and helped her.
 In exchange, she agreed to play the role of his wife, to trick his mother and oldest brother, Amenadiel, and also to push Chloe away "for her own good".